Vayechi (And He Lived)

-Parasha Vayechi ends the first book of the Bible with the death of Jacob as well as that of Joseph.
+Parasha Vayechi ends the first book of the Bible with the death of Jacob and Joseph.

 Jewish Longing for the Promised Land

-In this Parasha, Jacob compelled Joseph to vow to carry his body back to the Land of his Fathers and bury him there.
-Joseph agreed to his dying father’s request not to leave his body in Egypt.
+In this Parasha, Jacob compelled Joseph to vow that he would carry his body out of Egypt and back to the Land of his Fathers and bury him there.
+Joseph agreed to his dying father’s request.
 (Genesis 47:29–30)

 Although Jacob had lived the last 17 years of his life in Egypt, he never forgot the Land God had promised him by divine Covenant.